 Using aquarium water filters does allow higher fish numbers to be kept because more water is exposed to the air and pollutants are removed.

-Goldfish are egg layers.
-The female scatters her eggs randomly amongst plants growing in the shallows as the males follow in close pursuit to fertilize them.
+Goldfish are egg scatterers.
+The female scatters her eggs randomly among plants growing in the shallows as the males follow in close pursuit to fertilize them.

-No care is given to the eggs by the parents, in fact after breeding ceases, they will eat any eggs or fry they can find.
-Read more on goldfish breeding…
+No care is given to the eggs by the parents, in fact after breeding ceases, they will eat any eggs or fry (babies) they can find.
+Read more on Goldfish breeding…

 Goldfish get sick or die because the conditions they are in have weakened their immune system.